maximedaraize/create-scss/README.md

 # Create-scss

-A starter template with scss structure, dependencies, script for developement and production
+A starter template with scss directory structure, dependencies, script for developement and production.
+A quick and easy way to create and organise your code.

 ## Table of Contents